-1.3.004 No technical innovation may be used until approved by the UCI Management Committee.
-Requests for approval shall be submitted to the UCI before 31 August of any year, accompanied by all necessary documentation.
+1.3.004 No technical innovation regarding anything used, worn, or carried by any rider or other license holder during a race (bicycles, equipment mounted on them, accessories, helmets, clothing, means of communication, etc.) may be used until approved by the UCI Executive Committee.
+Requests for approval shall be submitted to the UCI before 30 June of any year, accompanied by all necessary documentation.
 If accepted, the innovation will be permitted only as from 1 January of the following year.

 Acceptance shall refer solely to the fact that the innovation will be acceptable from a sporting point of view.

-1.3.005 If at the start of a race or stage, the Commissaires Panel considers that a rider is presenting with a technical innovation not yet accepted by the UCI, it shall refuse to permit a rider who does not renounce the use of such innovation to start the race.
+1.3.005 If at the start of a race or stage, the Commissaires Panel considers that a rider arrives with a technical innovation not yet accepted by the UCI, it shall refuse to permit the rider to start the race with such an innovation.

 In the event of usage during a race the rider is automatically eliminated or disqualified.

-There shall be no right to appeal against the decision of the Commissaire's Panel.
-If this technical innovation is not noticed or sanctioned by the Commissaire's Panel, the UCI Disciplinary Commission shall order the disqualification.
+There shall be no right to appeal against the decision of the Commissaires Panel.

+If this technical innovation is not noticed or sanctioned by the Commissaires Panel, the UCI Disciplinary Commission shall order the disqualification.

 The UCI shall refer to this Commission, either automatically or at the request of all interested.
-The Disciplinary Commission will only apply sanctions after having received the opinion of the Technical Commission.
-Outside races, the UCI shall decide whether some item is a technical innovation and whether the procedure provided for in article 1.3.024 is to be followed.
+The Disciplinary Commission will only apply sanctions after having received the opinion of the Equipment Commission.

+Outside races, the UCI shall decide whether some item is a technical innovation and whether the procedure provided for in article 1.3.004 is to be followed.